AnkitGaurkar/EC2-to-RDS-Connection/README.md

-📘 RDS in AWS – MySQL Connectivity from EC2
+📘 AWS RDS (MySQL) – Connect EC2 to Managed Database
 4

-This project demonstrates how an Ubuntu EC2 instance connects securely to a MySQL database hosted on AWS RDS — a standard production cloud architecture.
+This project shows how to create an AWS RDS MySQL database and connect it securely from a Linux EC2 instance.

+This is how real production cloud applications connect to managed databases.

 ☁️ Cloud Platform